 Language is our quintessential human capacity, suffusing our communities, technology, and minds and bodies.
 Research in the Language Sciences helps us to better understand mind/body connections, transnationalism and sustainability, and language in the information economy.
 Language Sciences brings together language research, training, and community and industry engagement and promotes innovative, transformative research on the human condition.

 Cluster Lead: Janet Werker

 Despite their life-sustaining activities within us and throughout the environment, microbial communities, or microbiomes, remain poorly understood.
 The UBC Microbiome Research Network will build links between microbial ecology, evolution, and animal-associated microbiomes to change our understanding of the role of microbial communities in health, environmental balance, and parallels between them.

-Cluster Lead: Patrick Keeling
+Cluster Lead: Steven Hallam

 There are currently no disease-modifying therapies for 2.5 million Canadians suffering from Chronic Obstructive Pulmonary Disease (COPD).
 The aim of The UBC Airway Centre is to address the growing burden of COPD and other airway conditions in BC and elsewhere by finding better diagnostics and therapies for patients.

 Cluster Lead: Don Sin